edem-cyber/Code-Editor/README.md

-#React Code Editor.

-Auth0 for authentication

-Styled components for styles
+Web Code Editor Made with React

-Monaco plugin for code editor
+Auth0, Styled components, Monaco for VSCode like code editor